Finitely (In)tractable Promise Constraint Satisfaction Problems: Proof of the main result

-Finally, we are ready to start proving Theorem~\ref{thm:main}.
-We fix a template $(\rel A,\rel B)$ from the statement.
-Without loss of generality, we assume that $r \leq s/2$ because the other templates can be obtained by swapping zero and one in the domains.
+In this section we prove \cref{thm:main}.
+Without loss of generality, we consider only templates on the first lines of Cases (1)--(3) of \cref{thm:main} (in particular, $r \leq s/2$) and assume that $r \leq s/2$ in Case (4).
+The remaining templates can be obtained by swapping zero and one in the domains.
+Therefore we have the following cases.